Parliamentary.ai

 Overview

-This bill aims to reform the Duchy of Cornwall, a private estate belonging to the Prince of Wales, by altering the succession to the title, removing its special legal protections, and clarifying the ownership of certain assets and rights.
+This bill aims to reform the Duchy of Cornwall, a private estate belonging to the Prince of Wales, by altering the succession to the title of Duke of Cornwall, removing its Crown immunity, clarifying its tax status, and transferring certain rights and responsibilities to the Crown.

 Description